 Android is the most popular operating system for mobile with billions of user base which is growing by leaps and bound.
-The capabilities, features and flexibility of the platform, the variety of devices that suit every budget, and millions of apps that can help you do anything you can imagine on your smartphone— these are the things that have made it what it is today.
+The capabilities, features, and flexibility of the platform, the variety of devices that suit every budget, and millions of apps that can help you do anything you can imagine on your smartphone— these are the things that have made it what it is today.
+To unroot Samsung Galaxy S4, follow our tutorial below.

 Is Rooting a Crime?